 Additionally, clindamycin can be used to treat babesiosis, anthrax, and malaria.
 Clindamycin is also commonly used in skin and soft tissue infections that are uncomplicated.
 Clindamycin is used in soft tissue infections when due to its efficacy against MRSA.
-Clindamycin is also chosen for outpatient treatment because of its cost, availability, and effectiveness against methicillin-resistant Staphylococcus aureus.
+Clindamycin is also a choice for outpatient treatment because of its cost, availability, and effectiveness against methicillin-resistant Staphylococcus aureus.

-Clindamycin prevents peptide bond formation, thereby inhibiting protein synthesis, by reversibly binding to 50S ribosomal subunits.
+Clindamycin prevents peptide bond formation, thereby inhibiting protein synthesis by reversibly binding to 50S ribosomal subunits.
 Depending on the organism, infection site, and drug concentration, clindamycin may be a bacteriostatic or bactericidal antibiotic.
-When taken orally, absorption cannot take place until clindamycin palmitate is hydrolyzed in the gastrointestinal (GI) tract.
-It is then distributed to across the body in tissue and other regions containing blood.
+When taken orally, absorption cannot take place until clindamycin palmitate becomes hydrolyzed in the gastrointestinal (GI) tract.
+It then distributes across the body in tissue and other regions containing blood.
 Clindamycin cannot efficiently penetrate meninges very well and is therefore not an antibiotic of choice for infections of the cerebrospinal fluid (CSF).
 As it travels through the bloodstream, clindamycin is primarily bound to protein.
-Clindamycin is primarily metabolized in the liver by CYP 3A4 (major) and CYP 3A5 which oxidize the antibiotic into clindamycin sulfoxide (primary metabolite) and N-desmethyl clindamycin respectively.
+Clindamycin is primarily metabolized in the liver by CYP 3A4 (major) and CYP 3A5, which oxidize the antibiotic into clindamycin sulfoxide (primary metabolite) and N-desmethyl clindamycin respectively.
 When administered orally, the antibiotic peaks within 60 minutes.
-When given intramuscularly (IM), peak concentrations are reached between 1 to 3 hours.
+When given intramuscularly (IM), the drug achieves peak concentrations in 1 to 3 hours.
 The half-life of clindamycin is approximately 3 hours in adults and approximately 2.5 hours in children, at which point it is excreted in the urine (major) and feces (minor) as active and inactive metabolites.